maximegosselin/busfactor/README.md

 **Domain-centric** — Implement rich domain logic with aggregates and events.

-**Event-driven** — Generate optimized query models and trigger actions in response to domain events.
+**Event-driven** — Compute optimized query models and trigger actions in response to domain events.

-**Command-oriented** — Decouple application logic from UI by dispatching commands to handlers.
+**Command-oriented** — Decouple application logic from the UI by dispatching commands to handlers.

-**Test-friendly** — Write scenarios to test your application and domain behavior.
+**Test-friendly** — Test your application and domain behavior with Given-When-Then scenarios.

+**Control-focused** — Plug in custom middlewares and storage adapters to fit your needs.

 **Framework-agnostic** — Build on any framework or none at all.

-**Control-focused** — Plug-in custom middlewares and storage adapters to fit your application's needs.

 ## Documentation